johnmphillips/DevOpsExercise/README.md

 # DevOps Exercise

-Shell program for use in Contently's hiring process.
+Shell program for use in Elevated Signals's hiring process.

 ## Running Locally